 The “mini” in the name comes from the size – these individual units, also known as or “heads,” are smaller than most traditional AC, boiler, or furnace equipment.
 The “split” in the name refers to the fact that the system is split between the inside and outside of your home.
 This contrasts with a traditional “packaged” system that includes the heating and cooling equipment in a single outdoor unit.

 A mini split has two main components: an indoor unit or evaporator and an outdoor unit or condenser.
-Lines connect the two to circulate air and move the refrigerant through the mini split system.
+Lines connect the two to move the refrigerant through the mini split system and the indoor units circulate air throughout the room they’re located in to either heat or cool.
 There are both single-room and multi-room mini split systems, and each has the same components, with multi-room systems just connecting multiple zones or rooms to heat and cool a larger area or all of your home.
 We’ll explain each of the major components in more detail:

 The indoor unit is also known as the air handler or head.
 You may have multiple indoor units if you heat and cool multiple zones or rooms.
+The room air is recirculated through the indoor unit, passing through its filter.
 This unit has various components, including:

-- Air filter: air flows through the air filter before entering the room, capturing dirt particles, pet dander, mold spores, and other allergens.
-These filters improve indoor air quality while heating and cooling your home.
+- Air filter: air flows through the air filter before it recirculates into the room, capturing dirt particles, pet dander, mold spores, and other allergens.
+Some of these filters improve indoor air quality while heating and cooling your home.

 - Blower: the circular blower is responsible for drawing in warm air and blowing cool air back into the room.
 It’s quiet compared to the fans of traditional air-conditioning units.